Australian GP: Kimi Raikkonen wins ahead of Fernando Alonso

 Lotus put him on a two-stop strategy and he managed his tyres carefully to move into the lead on lap 23 as the other front-runners - Alonso, Massa and Vettel - made their second of three stops.

-Alonso, who passed early leaders Vettel and Massa with an earlier second stop, set a series of fastest laps as he took the lead following Raikkonen's final stop on lap 34.
+and Massa with an earlier second stop, set a series of fastest laps as

-Raikkonen re-took the lead when Alonso made his own final stop, after which he emerged third behind the Finn and Sutil, who was running second on his own two-stop strategy.
+final stop, after which he emerged third behind the Finn and Sutil, who

 But once Alonso had passed Sutil, Raikkonen upped his pace and was able to keep the Ferrari at arm's length and even pull away in the closing laps.